 IN HURRY?
 PLEASE SAVE THE POST TO READ LATER!

-- Roly Poly Cow Crochet Free Pattern – No Sew Amigurumi Pattern
+- Easy Crochet Pumpkin Pattern Free – No sew Halloween Amigurumi Doll

 In case you are new to amigurumi, check my Ultimate guide to amigurumi for beginners to learn how to crochet amigurumi and get tips from me.